ludovicchabant/PieCrust2/docs/pages/getting-started.md

 Thankfully, `pip` supports a whole variety of scenarios, and [another utility][3], called `virtualenv` enables even more of them.

 * If you don't have it yet, install `virtualenv` with `pip install virtualenv`, or check with your administrators to have it.
 Most web hosts provide it.
 * Run `virtualenv pcenv`.
 This will create a directory called `pcenv` that contains a whole new Python environment, separate from your system's Python environment.
 * Activate that environment with `sh pcenv/bin/activate.sh` (on Linux or MacOSX) or `pcenv\Scripts\activate` (on Windows).
 The new environment will now be active for as long as your current command prompt is active.
-* Now install PieCrust with `pip install piecrust`.
+* Now install PieCrust with `pip install piecrust --pre`.
 This will install it in that environment, leaving your system's Python clean of any of PieCrust's dependencies.